NeonGeckoCom/neon-docs/docs/skill_development/voice-user-interface-design-guidelines/conversations.md

 | **User**              | _Springfield_               |
 | **Navigation Device** | _Oregon_                    |

 This was a limitation of the technology, both the STT and intent parser were not capable of handling an entire address.
 With Neon you do not need to separate the address into multiple inputs.
-It’s also easy to think like a traditional GUI and translate what are typically separate fields into prompts for the user, but that will only slows down the interaction.
+It’s also easy to think like a traditional GUI and translate what are typically separate fields into prompts for the user, but that will only slow down the interaction.

 The best solution is to allow the user to input information both ways, all at once, or in pieces.
 For example the Neon Alarm skill allows the user to set a complicated alarm all in one go, or in steps.